skipcloud/skipcloud.github.io/_posts/2020-09-13-character-encodings.md

 As I mentioned EBCDIC was developed around the same time as ASCII, what's weird is IBM was a big proponent of the ASCII standardisation committee, but the company didn't have time to create ASCII peripherals such as punch card machines for use with their System 360 computers, this is what gave rise to EBCDIC.
+Like ASCII EBCDIC could represent a total of 256 characters (2^8).

 Their System 360 computer range ended up becoming very popular and thus so did EBCDIC.